NetComposer/nksip/doc/reference/metadata.md

 ## Subscriptions Metadata
 Available when calling `nksip_subscription:meta/2`.
-The same options for dialogs are available for subscriptions, and also.
+All dialog options are available for subscriptions, and also:

 Name|Type|Description
 ---|---|---